 Others may go the opposite way and lose all sense of proportion.
 Working mums and dads who provide colleagues with exhaustive accounts of the baby's faecal exploits when they should be chairing a management meeting might need Heather to help them recover the ability to see beyond their own concerns.

 The key in all cases is to treat the individual personality and emotional states of the person concerned.
 It doesn't matter if you are selecting for mum, dad or for one of the kids - the important thing is to look at the individual and how he or she feels.

 With children - even very young children - this is usually not too difficult, since they are usually quite prepared to say what the problem is.
 But if there are problems or if the child is too young to understand what you are getting at, then you can get a lot of information just by playing with the child and looking at how she or he responds to things.
 Is she timid and shy (Mimulus) or bossy and determined to get her own way (Vine)?
 Does he fly into a temper when a toy doesn't work properly first time round (Impatiens), or continue to try in a methodical way to get it to go (Oak), or simply give up and not seem bothered whether it works or not (Wild Rose)?

 When it comes to actually taking Bach remedies, there are two main ways to do this.
 The first is to get hold of an empty 30 ml dropper bottle from the chemist or health food shop.
 Put two drops of each selected remedy into the bottle - you can mix up to seven different remedies together if you need to - and top it up with still mineral water.
-Then from this bottle, known as a treatment bottle, you take four drops, four times a day.
+Then from this bottle, known as a mixing bottle, you take four drops, four times a day.

 The second way of taking the remedies is to again put two drops of each selected remedy into a glass of water, and then take sips from this throughout the day, at least four times during the day.

 If you are adding the emergency combination formula to the glass or mixing bottle, add four drops instead of two.